sarah-antillia/EfficientDet-Breast-Cancer/README.md

 <h3>5.
 Training Breast-Cancer Model by using the pretrained-model</h3>
 Please change your current directory to <b>./projects/BUSI</b>, and run the following bat file to train Breast-Cancer EfficientDet Model by using the train and valid tfrecords.
+We have just used a parameter "autoaugment_policy=v2" in --hparams to augument the oringla images in TFRecord datase.
 <pre>
 1_train.bat
 </pre>